[DSI Logo] Design Systems, Inc.

 How much does it cost?

 The cost for a system varies with the size of the business.
 DSI's business software starts at $2000 and depends on the functionality desired.
 The Operating system software typically runs around $170/user.
-A server PC is normally less than $1000 with an additional $50/user for connectivity.
+A server PC is normally less than $1000.
+Network components are widely available and inexpensive.
 Terminals can be dumb serial terminals ($250) or Windows PC's ($500).
 Add it up.
 You won't find a less expensive or more reliable system anywhere.
+These are all capital costs, initial investment lasts for many, many years.
+On-going support costs will depend on the enterprise growth and innovation.

 What about the future?

 The future is not entirely predictable, but some of DSI's clients are using the MICS system (now at vers.
-8.5) since 1980.
+9.0) since 1980.
 As computer speeds and feeds increase, so does the performance of the software which is written to take advantage of new technology.
 As technology increases, these systems are enhanced to take advantage of the new technology making this solution better and better.
+Many of the applications began as floppy disk based applications and were extremely optimized for performance.
+Extensions and improvements have increased the performance and the current applications are highly optimized for speed and reliability.
+Running on the latest hardware provides un-paralleled performance.

 Can't find your question here?